• Skip to main content

 • Make chutney base mixture: To the pot add the vinegar, apple juice, sugar, fresh ginger, spices and seasoning.
 Cook for a minute until the sugar has dissolved and the mixture starts bubbling up.

-• Add beetroot: Add the diced beetroot, apple and onion, stir, cover and simmer for about 40 minutes or until the beetroot is tender but still has some crunch, stirring occasionally.
+• Add beets: Add the beets, apple and onion, stir, cover and simmer for about 40 minutes or until the beetroot is tender but still has some crunch, stirring occasionally.
+Remove from the heat and stir in the soy sauce.

 • Refrigerate: Spoon the chutney into a jar and refrigerate (for up to 2 weeks).
+Chill for 4 hours before serving (to allow the flavours to fully develop).

 Notes